Klaviyo vs Mailchimp: Which Is Better for Ecommerce in 2026?

 Klaviyo integrates with over 350 tools, with really deep data sync for ecommerce stacks—making it work well as a customer data platform.
 The APIs (Profiles, Events, Catalogs, Universal Content) let developers push and pull real-time data across CRMs, CDPs, stores.
 You can build triggers from any external event using webhooks or APIs.

 Both platforms integrate with most major email service providers and marketing tools, though Klaviyo’s connections tend to be deeper for ecommerce-specific needs.
-While Klaviyo has fewer features for general marketing, its ecommerce tools are more specialized.

 Mailchimp offers Marketing and Transactional (Mandrill) APIs, good for sending, tracking, and syncing campaigns at scale.
 They’re also solid for transactional emails like order confirmations.
-Integration library is huge—300+ apps including Shopify, Squarespace, Zapier, plus additional tools for social media and ads.
+Integration library is huge—300+ apps, including Shopify, Squarespace, Zapier, plus additional tools for social media and ads.

 However, the API is batch-oriented, not as event-driven as Klaviyo’s.
 Segmentation updates might lag a bit behind real-time activity, which matters less if you’re not running time-sensitive ecommerce flows.